react-native-google-signin/google-signin/README.md

   }
 }
 ```

+## Notes

+Calling the methods exposed by this package may involve remote network calls and you should thus take into account that such calls may take a long time to complete (eg. in case of poor network connection).

 **idToken Note**: idToken is not null only if you specify a valid `webClientId`. `webClientId` corresponds to your server clientID on the developers console.
 It **HAS TO BE** of type **WEB**